joshschmelzle/lswifi/README-PYPI.md

-  --ap-names            adds an ap name column to output and will cache ap names locally to help provide consistent results --qbss                adds station and utilization columns to output using information from AP beacon QBSS IE --tpc                 adds TPC column to output using information from AP beacon 802.11h --mfp, --pmf          adds Protected Management Frame column to output using information from AP beacon RSNE --period              adds beacon period column to output using information from AP beacon --uptime, -uptime     sort output by access point uptime based on beacon timestamp -rnr, --rnr           special mode to create an alternate table based on RNR results
+  --ap-names            adds an ap name column to output and will cache ap names locally to help provide consistent results --qbss                adds station and utilization columns to output using information from AP beacon QBSS IE --tpc                 adds TPC column to output using information from AP beacon 802.11h --period              adds beacon period column to output using information from AP beacon --uptime, -uptime     sort output by access point uptime based on beacon timestamp -rnr, --rnr           special mode to create an alternate table based on RNR results